 - Destroys or conceals his property within one year before filing or after the date of filing, with the intent to hinder, delay or defraud a creditor;

 - Conceals, destroys, falsifies or fails to preserve records of his financial conditions;

 - Knowingly in a bankruptcy case makes a false account, oath or claim;

 - Gives, offers, receives, or attempts to obtain money, property or an advantage for acting or forbearing to act;

 - Withholds from an officer of the estate records related to his property or financial affairs;

 - Fails to satisfactorily explain any loss of assets; or

-- Refuses to obey court orders or refuses to respond to questions posted by the Court.
+- Refuses to obey court orders or respond to questions posted by the Court.

 If you have questions about your bankruptcy then contact the Dunaway Law Group at 480-389-6529 or message us HERE.